johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 well-served by providing more semantic APIs.
 It is beyond the scope of this document to recommend specific API designs, but there are clear benefits to accepting an abstract "Date" object instead of a serialized date string.

-## IDNA Dependency and Migration {#idna-migration}

-IDNA2008 {{RFC5890}} supersedes IDNA2003 {{RFC3490}}.
-However, there are
-differences between the two specifications, and thus there can be differences in processing (e.g., converting) domain name labels that have been registered under one from those registered under the other.
-There will be a transition period of some time during which IDNA2003-based domain name labels will exist in the wild.
-User agents SHOULD implement IDNA2008 {{RFC5890}} and MAY implement {{UTS46}} or {{RFC5895}} in order to facilitate their IDNA transition.
-If a user agent does not implement IDNA2008, the user agent MUST implement IDNA2003 {{RFC3490}}.

 # Privacy Considerations